jrlarsen/GetProgramming/README.md

 ### Chapter 1 – Programming, JavaScript and jsBin
 * 1.1 Programming
 * 1.2 JavaScript
-* 1.3 jsBin
+* 1.3 Learning by doing and thinking
-* 1.4 JavaScript consoles in the browser
+* 1.4 JS Bin
 * 1.5 A text adventure: our running example
+* 1.6 Further examples and practice

-### Chapter 2 – Variables: storing data in your programs
+### Chapter 2 – Variables: storing data in your program
 * 2.1 What is a variable?
 * 2.2 Declaring variables and assigning values
 * 2.3 Variable names
-* 2.4 The Adventure Game - player variables
+* 2.4 The Crypt - player variables

 ### Chapter 3 – Objects: a way to group data
 * 3.1 A need for organization